vuejs/rfcs/active-rfcs/0000-function-api.md

 Current 2.x users who wish to use the new API, but have a legacy application can start with the standard build and progressively introduce the new API into their current codebase, without having to do a full migration all at once.

-2.x options compatibility in the standard build will be kept through the entire 3.x lifecycle.
-We may or may not remove some 2.x options in v4, but it depends on community feedback when that happens (which is going to be pretty far into the future).
-More importantly, even if we drop the options in the future, they can still be made available via userland plugins, since the two APIs work exactly the same internally.
+2.x options support in the standard build will be kept for as long as necessary.
+We will determine whether we can make the lean build the "standard" some time in the future, depending on community feedback.
+In addition, 2.x options can be supported via an optional plugin even if it is removed from the standard core.

 ### Common Options